 In a disaster, kids will typically look to adults for help.
 FEMA offers sound advice on common reactions to stress and how to spot risk factors that might indicate more severe distress.
 The section also includes suggestions to help reassure kids after an emergency.

-FEMA offers kid-friendly web pages with games, stories, puzzles and videos.
-Underneath all the fun is a good informative site that covers the basics of FEMA’s emergency preparedness mantra: Make a Plan; Build a Kit; Know the Facts.
+FEMA for Kids offers kid-friendly web pages with games, stories, puzzles and videos.
+Underneath all the fun is an informative site that covers the basics of FEMA’s emergency preparedness mantra: Make a Plan; Build a Kit; Know the Facts.